-Andrea and Matthias Reisen have been community herbalists for over 20 years, they co-founded Healing Spirits Herb Farm and Education Center located in the Finger Lakes region of western New York.
+Andrea and Matthias Reisen have been community herbalists for over 25 years, they co-founded Healing Spirits Herb Farm and Education Center located in the Finger Lakes region of western New York.
 Healing Spirits Herb Farm and have been producing high quality certified organic medicinal herbs both fresh and dry for shipment throughout the United States and some foreign countries.
-They have created their our line of valued added products under the Healing Spirits label and also produce Rosemary Gladstar’s line of quality valued added products on the farm.They are former Peace Corp volunteers in the Philippines.
+They have created their our line of valued added products under the Healing Spirits label and also produce Rosemary Gladstar’s line of quality valued added products on the farm.They have recently started a line of powdered medicinal mushroom extracts.
+They are former Peace Corp volunteers in the Philippines.
 Matthias has consulted overseas in Belarus, Nepal and Jamaica regarding medicinal and aromatic plants.
-Andrea has studied numerous body therapies and is certified as a Zero Balancing Therapist.
+Andrea & Matthias has studied numerous body therapies and are certified as a Zero Balancing Therapist.
 Together they have raised five children, there are three generations living on the farm.
 Their goal is to live and work in balance and harmony with mother nature and humankind. www.healingspiritsherbfarm.com

 Aku Dunyo Richter